terraform-ibm-modules/terraform-ibm-external-secrets-operator/README.md

 The module provides the following features:
 - Install and configure External Secrets Operator (ESO).
-- Customise External Secret Operator deployment on specific cluster workers by configuration approriate NodeSelector and Tolerations in the ESO helm release [More details below](#customise-eso-deployment-on-specific-cluster-nodes)
+- Customise External Secret Operator deployment on specific cluster workers by configuration appropriate NodeSelector and Tolerations in the ESO helm release [More details below](#customise-eso-deployment-on-specific-cluster-nodes)

 The submodules automate the configuration of an operator, providing the following features:
 - Deploy and configure [ClusterSecretStore](https://external-secrets.io/latest/api/clustersecretstore/) resources for cluster scope secrets store [eso-clusterstore](./eso-clusterstore/README.md)